 5. NO OUTSIDE PLAY as of the CCCAA start date for intercollegiate soccer (usually around the 2nd week of August) – if you want to play outside, don’t play for GCC;

-6. See Athletic Counselor, Jonn Aque, for academic advisement and completion of a Student Education Plan (SEP);
+6. See Athletic Counselors, Jonn Aque or Molly Mercer, for academic advisement and completion of a Student Education Plan (SEP);

 Prospective Players Timeline:

-Summer: enroll in PE 246 (ticket # to be determined) – summer class training and tryouts will start in mid-July, keep an eye on the summer schedule when it comes out.
+Summer: enroll in Athletics and Physical Education 128 (ATHPE 128) -ticket # to be determined – summer class training and final team selection will start in mid-July.
+Keep an eye on the summer schedule when it comes out (between late April to mid May).
 You should arrive in good physical shape (e.g. able to complete the Cooper Test in the Good to Very Good range – 2700-3000+ meters / 1.688-1.875 miles in 12 minutes).
-The class will meet 5-6 days every week for tryouts and the majority of the team will be selected by mid-August.
+The class will meet 4-6 days every week and the majority of the team will be selected by mid-August.
 First pre-season game is in late August.

 NOTE: Returning players are not guaranteed a position and must tryout each year.

-Winter Intersession (if offered) – Individual off season conditioning and training; earn units toward eligibility for second year (total of 27 units with a GPA of 2.0 or better – 21 of the 27 units must be academically geared and related to your stated SEP goals).
+Winter Intersession (if offered) – Individual off-season conditioning and training; earn units toward eligibility for second year (total of 24 units with a GPA of 2.0 or better – 18 of the 24 units must be academically geared and related to your stated SEP goals).

-Spring Semester earn units toward eligibility for second year (total of 27 units with a GPA of 2.0 or better - 21 of the 27 units must be academically geared and relate to your SEP goals.
-These units may be spread between Winter, Spring, and Summer), including training class PE 229 or PE 246.
+Spring Semester: earn units toward eligibility for second year (total of 24 units with a GPA of 2.0 or better – 18 of the 24 units must be academically geared and related to your stated SEP goals.
+These units may be spread between Winter, Spring, and Summer), including the intercollegiate soccer off-season training class (e.g. ATHPE 128).

-Summer Session – Enroll in PE 246: starts approximately second week of July, tryouts and training.
+Summer Session: Enroll in the intercollegiate soccer off-season training class (e.g. ATHPE 128): starts approximately second week of July, training and team selection.
 ARRIVE PHYSICALLY FIT!

 Prior College Attendance and/or Collegiate Soccer Participation

-IMPORTANT: If you have played at soccer another California community college, in order to be eligible at GCC for your second year you will have to complete 12 units in residence at GCC prior to the start of your second season and in 2014 have a total of 24+ units with a 2.0+ GPA - this includes the 12 units at GCC plus any transfer units; starting in 2015 you will have to have a total of 27+ units with a 2.0+ GPA (including the 12 units at GCC plus any transfer units)..
+- IMPORTANT: If you have played soccer at another California community college, in order to be eligible at GCC for your second year you will have to complete 12 units in residence at GCC prior to the start of your second season and have a total of 24+ units with a 2.0+ GPA - this includes the 12 units at GCC plus any transfer units.

 - Be on time & don’t miss practice – legitimate excuses must be communicated to coaches directly and may require verification.